john-linn/CleanDataProject/codebook.md

 input dataset's values of that variable that correspond to a particular subject performing a particular activity.
-Note that some of the variable names as extracted from *features.txt* differ from those in the dataset's descriptive *features_info.txt* file, as, e.g., being prefixed by "fBodyBody" instead of "fBody" as cited in *features_info.txt*.
+Note that some of the variable names as extracted from "features.txt" differ from those in the dataset's descriptive "features\_info.txt" file, as, e.g., being prefixed by "fBodyBody" instead of "fBody" as cited in "features\_info.txt".

 Body Acceleration variables